Indirect precursors of short chain perfluorocarboxylic acids (PFCAs): Human health tier II assessment

 Critical Health Effects

-The critical health effects for direct exposure to the chemicals in this group are limited to possible eye irritation effects for two chemical members of the group.
+Critical health effects for direct exposure to the chemicals in this group are limited to possible skin and eye irritation effects for CAS No. 54950-05-9 and corrosive effects for CAS No. 38436-16-7.

-The chemicals in this group have the potential to degrade to short-chain perfluorocarboxylic acids (PFCAs) containing 3–5 perfluorinated carbons.
+This group of chemicals have the potential to degrade to short-chain perfluorocarboxylic acids (PFCAs) containing 3–5 perfluorinated carbons.
 The data available indicate that the toxicological profile for short-chain PFCAs (C4–C6) suggests potentially better human health outcomes and less bioaccumulation than long-chain perfluoroalkyl substances (NICNASb).
 Chronic low-level effects on human health have not been identified.

 Public Risk Characterisation